Spanish Inquisition: Trials

-Heresy

 Expulsion of Jews and Jewish conversos

 The Spanish Inquisition aimed to prevent conversos from practicing Judaism.
 Torquemada persuaded the monarchs that unbaptized Jews remained a threat, leading to the 1492 Alhambra Decree expelling all Jews.
 The decree stated that Christian-Jewish interactions caused "great harm" to Christians through contact and communication.
 It ordered all Jews, regardless of age, to leave the kingdom and never return, under penalty of death and property confiscation.
 Assisting or sheltering Jews incurred severe penalties, including loss of possessions and titles.
 Estimates of expelled Jews vary.
 Early accounts by Juan de Mariana speaks of 800,000 people, and Don Isaac Abravanel claimed 300,000, while modern estimates, based on tax returns and population data, suggest 80,000 Jews and 200,000 conversos lived in Spain, with about 40,000 emigrating.
 Joseph Pérez estimates 50,000 to 100,000 expelled.

 Expelled Jews, known as Sephardic Jews, from Castile mainly fled to Portugal, where forced conversion occurred in 1497, followed by expulsions under the Portuguese Inquisition.
 Others, called Megorashim ("expelled" in Hebrew), migrated to Morocco and North Africa.
 Jews from Aragon often went to Italy, not Muslim lands.
 Sicily, under Spanish rule, with 25,000–37,000 Jews, also faced expulsions in 1492.
 After Spain annexed Naples, Apulia and Calabria (1510–1535), Jews there were expelled.
 Many settled in the Ottoman Empire, particularly Thessaloniki, where expellees built synagogues named after Castile, Aragon, and Catalonia in 1492–1493, with three more added by 1502 for those expelled from Spanish-controlled Sicily, Apulia, and Calabria.
 Most conversos assimilated into Catholic culture, but a minority secretly practiced Judaism, gradually migrating to Europe, North Africa, and the Ottoman Empire, often joining existing Sephardic communities.
 Persecution of conversos peaked in 1530, followed by blood purity laws (limpieza de sangre), introducing racial discrimination and antisemitism that persisted into the 19th and 20th centuries.
 Jews could return to Spain in 1868 under a new constitutional monarchy that allowed religious diversity, but the expulsion decree remained until 1968, limiting communal Jewish practice.